sameersbn/docker-gitlab/README.md

 chmod 400 /opt/gitlab/data/certs/gitlab.key
 ```

-Great! we are now just a step away from having our application secured.
+Great! we are now just one step away from having our application secured.

 #### Enabling HTTPS support

-HTTPS support can be enabled by setting the GITLAB_HTTPS option to true.
-Additionally, when using self-signed SSL certificates you need to the set SSL_SELF_SIGNED option to true as well.
+HTTPS support can be enabled by setting the `GITLAB_HTTPS` option to `true`.
+Additionally, when using self-signed SSL certificates you need to the set `SSL_SELF_SIGNED` option to `true` as well.
 Assuming we are using self-signed certificates

 ```bash
 docker run --name=gitlab -d \